415mcc/fbbot/README.md

-# messenger-bot
+# FBBot
-A bot for Facebook Messenger.
+A Python package for doing what the Facebook Graph API does not allow (and possibly what it does in the future).